 Other popular investment products include Real Estate Investment Trusts (“REITs”).
 REITs are created by bundling income producing properties such as hotels, hospitals, etc. They are comparable to mutual funds and trade on major exchanges.
 Non-traded REITs are an entirely different investment.
 They are not traded on national exchanges and are meant to be held eight years or longer.
 Therefore, they are very illiquid.
 There is a limited market for their sale prior to maturity.
 If sold before maturity, the sales proceeds will be substantially below the purchase price.
 Non-traded REITs are not suitable for many investors.

 A recurring problem in the securities industry involves elder abuse.
 Industry regulators have passed rules in an attempt to curb instances of the abuse of elderly investors but instances of such reprehensible conduct continue to occur.
 See here, here, here and here.
 Elderly investors may have difficulty understanding account statements or not fully appreciate the risks entailed in investments presented to them by unscrupulous financial advisors.
 If you are an elderly Englewood investor, or a friend or relative of one, and have questions concerning the handling of your account, you should consult the experienced securities lawyers at Lubiner, Schmidt & Palumbo.

 Englewood investors who have suffered investment losses, or question whether their brokerage account has been mishandled, have the experienced securities fraud attorneys at Lubiner, Schmidt & Palumbo a phone call away.
-Contact Lubiner, Schmidt & Palumbo for a free consultation.
+Contact Lubiner, Schmidt & Palumbo for a consultation.